Originally Published 2017, Last Updated September 30, 2021

-We know this is going to be difficult.
-At NP Group, we facilitate modular web design projects via two means.
+At NP Group, we facilitate modular web design projects via a variety of means.
 We have developed a custom plug-in for WordPress that converts the page editor into a modular web design manager.
-This enables those who absolutely must use WordPress to engage with their websites in this new way.
-But, you’ll still be using WordPress, but you'll have a lightweight toolset to apply modular techniques to your website.
+This enables those who prefer to use WordPress to engage with their websites in this new way.
+You’ll still be using WordPress, but you'll have a lightweight toolset to apply modular techniques to your website.

-The second option is our customized, headless CMS solution.
+The final option is a headless CMS solution.
 These systems allow for content managers to administrate content in an organized fashion and then publish to multiple mediums.
 If your only medium right now is the Web, you can still utilize these systems to allow for future flexibility and take advantage of all the other benefits of headless systems, such as security and scalability.

 Best of all, with the extended lifespan of modular web design, and the already-proven lifespan of headless CMS systems—your next CMS installation could last you 5 or more years without a significant update!

 This was a fun post to write and update throughout the years.
 I am excited about the future of modular web design—it solves many problems without being too complex a concept or too complicated to manage.
 In the coming months, I’ll be breaking out some of the concepts mentioned above into separate posts to give them the attention that they deserve.
 In the meantime, if you have questions about how modular web design can work for you, contact us at any time!